-The first two years of this programme are identical to the first year of the BSc Medicinal Chemistry (F1B2) programme, and are also very similar to the MChem Chemistry (F102), BSc Chemistry (F100) and BSc Chemistry with a Year in Industry (F111) programmes except that there are no optional modules.
-Instead students take designated modules in biomedical and biological sciences and medicinal chemistry.
+The first two years of this programme are identical to the first year of the BSc Medicinal Chemistry (F1B2) programme.
+There are no optional modules, instead students take designated modules in biomedical and biological sciences and medicinal chemistry.
 These first two years progress rapidly, with a mix of theory and practical modules to give you a solid grounding in the subject.

 Since students enter the Department with a wide range of experience in mathematics (which is essential for studying chemistry to a high level) we provide a flexible tiered maths for chemistry course allowing you to develop your skills at your own pace.

 In Year Three, you continue with the Inorganic and Organic sections of the MChem Chemistry (F102) programme but instead of physical chemistry, you take designated pharmacology modules.
 You will start to apply your knowledge of chemistry and pharmacology to pharmaceutical problems, with particular reference to drug design and development.

 Your final year brings you to the frontiers of chemistry and pharmacology and the basic concepts of both subjects are fully integrated.
 You will take core organic chemistry modules as well as core Pharmacology modules such as drug metabolism and drug response, and cancer pharmacology.

 Chemical research is particularly important in Year Four and involves you conducting a significant project with a strong medicinal chemistry theme as a member of one of the research groups in the Department.